List of all U-boats

 14 Mar 1943

-While shadowing convoy ON-170 south of Greenland, U-468 was attacked and held down for hours by the corvette HMS Gentian, causing it to lose contact with the convoy.
+While shadowing convoy ON-170 south of Greenland, U-468 was attacked and held down for several hours by the corvette HMS Gentian, after which contact with the convoy was not regained.
 Date is approximate.
 (Sources: Blair, vol 2, page 259)

 22 May 1943

-The boat was attacked by an Avenger aircraft from the escort carrier USS Bogue (pilot Roger C. Kuhn) causing severe damage and forcing the boat to abandon patrol - arriving in France on May 29.
+The boat was attacked by an Avenger aircraft (pilot Roger C. Kuhn) of the US escort carrier USS Bogue causing severe damage and forcing the boat to abandon patrol, arriving in France on 29 May.
 (Sources: Blair, vol 2, page 336)

 11 Aug 1943

-The B-24 Liberator pilot, Flying Officer Lloyd Trigg RNZAF, who sank U-468 but perished with his entire crew in doing so, was awarded the Victoria Cross based solely on the testimony of officers from the U-boat, including its commander Oblt Klemens Schamong.
+The Liberator pilot, F/O Lloyd Trigg RNZAF, who sank U-468 but perished with his entire crew in doing so, was awarded the Victoria Cross based solely on the testimony of officers from the U-boat, including the commander, Oblt Klemens Schamong.
 This was the only instance in the war of a statement from the enemy resulting in the award of such a high decoration.
 F/O Trigg pressed home his attack even though his aircraft was on fire and flying extremely low, an example of extraordinary bravery.(Sources: Franks/Zimmerman)

 3 recorded attacks on this boat.